Ben Affleck Has No Idea Why He Lied About His Massive Back Tattoo Either

 “One of the things about recovery that I think people sometimes overlook is the fact that it inculcates certain values," Affleck told the New York Times.
 "Be honest.
 Be accountable.
 Help other people.
 Apologize when you’re wrong."

-The Way Back hits theaters March 6, 2020.
+The Way Back hits theatres March 6, 2020.
 Check out the trailer below:

 Advertisement